AP6YC/AdaptiveResonance.jl/docs/src/man/full-index.md

 The [Methods](@ref index-methods) section lists the public methods for the package that use the modules in [Types](@ref index-types).
 Each of these entries link to the docstrings in the [Docs](@ref index-docs) section.

+ART modules document their internal working parameters and references, while their hyperparameters/options are documented under their corresponding option structs `opts_...`.

 ## [Methods](@id index-methods)

 ```@index